 Hotel Indigo Anaheim is a Disneyland Good Neighbor Hotel on Katella, 10 minutes from Disney California Adventure & Disneyland.
-This review has photos of the hotel, plus thoughts about our experience of staying here.
-For starters, Hotel Indigo is a hip & modern hotel, and is arguably the best off-site hotel near Disneyland, ranking #2 of 115 hotels in Anaheim on TripAdvisor.
+This review has room photos, info about amenities, and thoughts about our experience of staying here.
+For starters, Hotel Indigo offers hip & modern accommodations, and one of the best off-site hotels near Disneyland, ranking #2 of 115 hotels in Anaheim on TripAdvisor.

 In terms of location, Hotel Indigo Anaheim is near Anaheim GardenWalk, pretty close to the intersection of Harbor Boulevard and Katella Ave.
 Being only a 10 minute (slightly more, depending upon how you hit the intersection signals) walk to Disneyland, combined with its trendy style makes Hotel Indigo a really appealing hotel for certain demographics.